 We’re spilling the tea on this best-kept secret - butterfly pea flower!
 It’s a caffeine-free herbal tisane known for its seemingly magical color-changing properties and plenty of health benefits like EGCG and powerful antioxidants.
 With a squeeze of lemon, its naturally blue hue changes from dark purple to green in an instant!
 Made with the bright purple butterfly pea flowers common in Southeast Asia, it contains properties that change color when the pH balance is altered.

 On its own, butterfly pea flower tea tastes woodsy with subtly sweet notes.
 It resembles an earthy green tea in flavor, and blends well in other flavored herbal teas.
-Try this enchanting Pink Citrus Magik tea by Tea Kitten, or experience Chariteas’ unique Olive & Dingo's Color-Changing Tea.
+Get out your favorite tea filter and try this enchanting Pink Citrus Magik tea by Tea Kitten, or experience Chariteas’ unique Olive & Dingo's Color-Changing Tea.
 For the ultimate sleepy time tea, try this Beauty Sleep herbal tea blend with chamomile and butterfly tea flowers that will lift your mood while washing away the stress of the day.

 Moringa tea is made from the leaves of the Moringa oleifera tree, nicknamed “the miracle tree.”
 It’s granted this lofty moniker because of its health properties - it is considered the most nutrient dense superfood in the world!
 Native to India and widespread throughout Southeast Asia, moringa is still underappreciated in other parts of the world despite its incredible health benefits.